October 11, 2023 | 8 min read

 Is it better to salary sacrifice super or claim a tax deduction?

 Sacrificing some of your salary into super can reduce your taxable income, so you may end up paying less tax.
-The amount of tax you pay—15%—is a lot lower than the tax rate you pay on your income, which can be up to 47% (including the Medicare Levy).
+The amount of tax you pay on the contributions—15% can be a lot lower than the tax rate you pay on your income, which can be up to 47% (including the Medicare Levy).
 Higher income earners (on more than $250,000) are taxed at 30% on contributions.